PROBUPHINE® (buprenorphine) Implant

 Opioid addiction is a medical condition that is increasingly recognized as a global epidemic by world health authorities.
 Addiction is a primary, chronic disease of brain reward, motivation, memory and neurobiological circuitry.
 It is characterized by cravings, accompanied by a lack of impulse control, as well as cycles of relapse and remission.
 If left untreated, addiction is a progressive disease that often results in disability or premature death.

 Opioid addiction requires long-term treatment plans and medical care; abstinence is rarely a successful therapeutic approach.
 The current gold standard for medication assisted therapy (MAT) in the U.S. is buprenorphine.
-While sublingual buprenorphine is widely used as a treatment for opioid addiction, there are challenges with this option, including patient compliance, dosing that results in variable medication levels, and diversion and abuse associated with current daily medications.
+Challenges with MAT include diversion and abuse associated with daily medications.

 Given the significant health epidemic of opioid addiction in the U.S., federal officials are seeking ways to ensure greater access to safe and effective treatments for the disease, while minimizing the risk of diversion and abuse.
 The U.S. Health and Human Services (HHS) Department recently announced that it will move to expand access to MAT by revising the regulations related to the prescribing of buprenorphine to treat opioid dependence.
 The current cap on the number of patients that can be treated with buprenorphine products by a physician limits the availability of this important medication assisted therapy.
 The HHS revision to the regulation will provide a balance between expanding the supply of buprenorphine-based treatment, encouraging use of evidence-based MAT, and minimizing the risk of drug diversion.

-Treatment options that minimize the risk of abuse and diversion, such as Titan's Probuphine implant, could increasingly play a crucial role in the maintenance treatment of patients suffering from opioid addiction.
+Treatment options that help minimize the risk of abuse and diversion, such as Titan's Probuphine implant, increasingly play a crucial role in the maintenance treatment of patients suffering from opioid addiction.

 U.S. sales of daily oral formulations of buprenorphine, 2015